-The School of Media Studies recognizes the crucial role of internships in a student's professional development.
-The value of internships is to gain relevant experience and a realistic perspective on the industry and job market.
+The School of Media Studies recognizes the crucial role of internships in students' professional development.
+Internships enable students to gain relevant experience and an understanding of the industry and the job market.
 An internship can also supplement academic learning in certain subjects.
-Finally, internships build networks and contacts for career development.
+In addition, internships allow students to build networks and make contacts for career development.

-Internships are available at a many media companies and independent and educational media services in New York City and around the world.
-Recently, our graduate students have interned at: NBC, CBS, ABC, VH-1, MTV, GLAAD, Telemundo, Miramax, Universal, and Bertelsmann.
+Internships are available at many media companies and independent and educational media services in New York City and around the world.
+Companies and organizations at which our graduate students have recently interned include NBC, CBS, ABC, VH-1, MTV, GLAAD, Telemundo, Miramax, Universal, and Bertelsmann.

-A graduate student's internship experience ought to be of a higher quality than the typical undergraduate experience.
+A graduate student's internship experience should be at a higher level than a typical undergraduate internship.
 We expect graduate interns to be directly involved with the business or production work of an organization.
-Their regular tasks ought to utilize their broad skill-set and talents to the direct benefit of the organization and the development of the intern.
+Their regular tasks should allow them to apply their broad skills and talents to benefit the organization and further their own development.

 The department posts vetted internship opportunities in a weekly blog, which is password protected for graduate Media Studies and Media Management students.
-Students receive digested updates and password reminders weekly via New School email.
-Students can also pursue their own opportunities.
+Students receive digested updates and password reminders weekly through New School email.
+They can also pursue their own opportunities.
 Many companies advertise internships on their websites, and many other external websites and job aggregators are devoted to assisting students searching for internships.

-Students in the MA or MS program can take a total of 6 credits of internship, specifically 3 research-based credits and 3 production-based credits
+Students in the MA or MS program can take a total of six internship credits: three research-based credits and three production-based credits.

-Upon completion of the agreed term of employment, the student writes a short paper summarizing the experience (guidelines below) to submit to the director of student affairs.
-The student's on-site supervisor must submit an Internship Evaluation.
-Both documents are due 10 days after the internship end date (or 5 business days after the end of the academic term, whichever comes first).
-Both student summary and supervisor evaluation must be received in order for a student to receive a grade and course credit for the experience.
-Internships are graded pass/fail.
+Upon completion of the agreed-upon term of employment, the student writes a short paper summarizing the experience (see guidelines below) to submit to the director of Student Affairs.
+The student's on-site supervisor must submit an Internship Evaluation (PDF).
+Both documents are due ten days after the internship end date or five business days after the end of the academic term, whichever comes first.
+The director of Student Affairs must receive both the student summary and the supervisor evaluation in order for the student to receive a grade and course credit for the experience.
+Internships are graded on a pass/fail basis.

-Guidelines for the Summary PaperType 8-10 pages, double spaced; describe the mission of the organization and characterize the company's role in the industry; describe the administrative/operational structure of the organization; identify the department in which you interned and describe its purpose and the rationale for its location within the organization's structure; recount the purpose, focus, and content of the project(s) you worked on; summarize your day-to-day duties; describe how the internship has informed your education (and vice versa; speculate on the future of the firm or the industry; restate your learning objectives and discuss to what extent you achieved them (skills learned, knowledge base extended; career ideas developed); discuss the contacts you made and whether you expect to leverage this experience for your professional development.
+In eight to ten pages, double spaced, describe the mission of the organization and characterize the company's role in the industry; describe the administrative and operational structure of the organization; identify the department in which you interned and describe its purpose and the rationale for its location within the organization's structure; discuss the purpose, focus, and content of the projects you worked on; summarize your day-to-day duties; explain how the internship has informed your education and vice versa; speculate on the future of the firm or the industry; restate your learning objectives and discuss the ways the internship helped you achieve them (skills learned, knowledge acquired, career ideas developed); discuss the contacts you made and state whether you expect to make use of this experience for your professional development.

-Paying for credits to take on a work experience that is often unpaid can be a hardship for a student.
+Paying for credits to take on a work experience that is often unpaid can be a hardship for students.
 The School of Media Studies works with students to lessen the burden.
-In particular, we will work with students who wish to have an internship on their transcript but not to pay credit tuition.
-If you are in the latter situation, please speak to the director of graduate studies.
-We do our best to work with any given situation, and our first concern is always the student's education.
+In particular, we assist students who wish to have an internship on their transcripts but not to pay credit tuition.
+If you are in this situation, please speak to the director of graduate studies.
+We do our best to work with students whatever their situation; our first concern is always the students' education.

-Graduate students who have completed 18 credits—including appropriate production courses, in the case of Independent Production—can apply to undertake independent study for credit.
-The student must define a specific subject or problem to investigate and find an interested faculty member who will serve as an adviser and help them develop a proposal.
+Graduate students who have completed 18 credits—including appropriate production courses in the case of Independent Production—can apply to undertake independent study for credit.
+Each student must define a specific subject or problem to investigate and find an interested faculty member to serve as an advisor and help him or her develop a proposal.

-The Independent Study/Production Proposal must be submitted to the director of graduate studies for approval with enough time for full evaluation prior to registration (at least two weeks).
-Upon approval of the proposal an Independent Study Contract must be submitted.
+The Independent Study/Production Proposal must be submitted to the director of graduate studies for approval with enough time to allow for full evaluation before registration (at least two weeks).
+Upon approval of the proposal, an Independent Study Contract (PDF) must be submitted.

-Normally, independent study is pursued with a member of the principal faculty during a fall or spring semester.
-Please consult in advance with Director of Graduate Program or with an adjunct faculty adviser before developing a proposal for a summer independent project.
+Independent study is normally pursued with a member of the principal faculty during the fall or spring semester.
+Please consult in advance with the director of the graduate program or with an adjunct faculty advisor before developing a proposal for a summer independent project.

 Media Studies (MA)